finkbeiner-lab/GEDI-ORDER/README.md

 Neural networks can be frustrating because they are essentially a black box.
 The millions of weights multiplied in linear algebra can appear unrelated to biological functions.
 This work includes GRAD-CAM with guided backpropagation to visualize what of the neuron the neural network weights with importance.
 This visualization can give new and powerful insights into biological functions if the computer is seeing subtle something that the human eye does not.

+In the image below, green is neuron inputted into the GEDI-CNN, blue is weighted as a death signal, and red is a live signal.
 ![Gradcam](/examples/gradcam.png)

 ## How to Use